cdent/gabbi/docs/source/fixtures.rst

 inside of the API being tested.
 Their most common function is expected to be the creation of sample data, by whatever means make sense for the system being tested.

+If a fixture raises ``unittest.case.SkipTest`` during ``start_fixture`` all the tests in the current file will be skipped.
+This makes it possible to skip the tests if some optional configuration (such as a particular type of database) is not available.